Globular weak $\omega$-categories as models of a type theory: The syntactic categories associated to

 preserves the globular products.
 Hence the functor $I$ also preserves the globular products. \end{proof}

-\paragraph{Reflexivity of the depth-bounded inclusion.} There is a natural functor $\Syn{\ps,n}\to\Syn{\ps,\infty}$, which consists just in forgetting that a substitution is of bounded coherence depth.
-In order to understand the globular product in all the categories $\Syn{\ps,n}$, it is useful to study the behavior of this functor with respect to globular products.
-Lemma~\ref{lemma:cd-ty} provides us with a useful characterization. \begin{lemma} The functor $\Syn{\ps,n}\to\Syn{\ps,\infty}$ reflects the globular products. \end{lemma} \begin{proof} Consider an object $\GG$ which is a globular product in the category $\Syn{\ps,\infty}$, it suffices to show that is also a globular product in the category $\Syn{\ps,n}$.
-Note that any cone of apex $\GD$ over the diagram of $\GG$ in $\Syn{\ps,n}$ induces a cone over the diagram of $\GG$ in $\Syn{\ps,\infty}$, which by definition of a limit defines a unique substitution $\Gg:\GD\to\GG$, and it suffices to show that this substitution is in fact in $\Syn{\ps,n}$.
-Note that by definition all the maps $\Gc_{x[\Gg]}$ where $x$ is a maximal variable appear in the legs of the cone of apex $\GD$.
-Since these legs are chosen in the category $\Syn{\ps,n}$, this shows that for every locally maximal variable $\Gc_{x[\Gg]}$ is of depth at most $n$, and hence by Corollary~\ref{coro:cd-char}, $x[\Gg]$ is of depth at most $n$.
-Applying Lemma~\ref{lemma:cd-ty} ensures that all the iterated sources and targets of all the $x[\GG]$ are of depth at most $n$, and since every variable of $\GG$ is obtained as an iterated source or target of variables of dimension locally maximal in $\GG$, all the $x[\Gg]$ for every variable $x$ in $\GG$ is of depth at most $n$.
+\paragraph{Reflexivity of the depth-bounded inclusion.} There is a canonical functor $\Syn{\ps,n}\to\Syn{\ps,\infty}$, which consists in forgetting that a substitution is of bounded coherence depth.
+In order to understand the globular product in the categories $\Syn{\ps,n}$, it is useful to study the behavior of this functor with respect to globular products.

+\begin{lemma} The functor $\Syn{\ps,n}\to\Syn{\ps,\infty}$ reflects globular products. \end{lemma} \begin{proof} Consider an object $\GG$ which is a globular product in the category $\Syn{\ps,\infty}$, it suffices to show that is also a globular product in the category $\Syn{\ps,n}$.
+Any cone of apex $\GD$ over the diagram of $\GG$ in $\Syn{\ps,n}$ induces a cone over the diagram of $\GG$ in $\Syn{\ps,\infty}$, which by definition of a limit defines a unique substitution $\Gg:\GD\to\GG$, and it suffices to show that this substitution is in fact in $\Syn{\ps,n}$.
+By definition, all the maps $\Gc_{x[\Gg]}$ where $x$ is a maximal variable appear in the legs of the cone of apex $\GD$.
+Since these legs are chosen in the category $\Syn{\ps,n}$, this shows that for every locally maximal variable $\Gc_{x[\Gg]}$ is of depth at most $n$, and hence by Corollary~\ref{coro:cd-char}, $x[\gamma]$ is of depth at most $n$.
+Applying Lemma~\ref{lemma:cd-ty} ensures that all the iterated sources and targets of all the $x[\gamma]$ are of depth at most $n$, and since every variable of $\GG$ is obtained as an iterated source or target of variables of dimension locally maximal in $\GG$, all the $x[\Gg]$ for every variable $x$ in $\GG$ is of depth at most $n$.
 By definition, this means that $\Gg$ is of depth at most $n$, and hence $\Gg$ is a substitution in $\Syn{\ps,n}$. \end{proof}